wasp mascot

 The WASP Group in the Department of Computer Science & Engineering at the University of Washington conducts groundbreaking research in the design, implementation, and theory of programming languages, compilers, programming tools, and programming environments.

-Publications (a hopefully-complete list in reverse chronological order)
+Publications (a hopefully-complete list in reverse chronological order as of 2011)

-This list includes important projects pursued by us that serve as the intellectual background and foundation for our current projects:
+This list includes important projects pursued by us:

 ArchJava